publishpress/PublishPress-Planner/src/readme.txt

 = 0.4 =
 * Users that edit a post automatically get subscribed to that post (only if they have the manage subscriptions capability)
-* Edit Flow automatically hides editorial comments if the plugin is disabled
+* PublishPress automatically hides editorial comments if the plugin is disabled
 * Moved default custom status additions to upgrade function so they don't get added every time you activate
 * Bug fix: remove editorial comments from comments feed